trian-gles/altar_2021/README.md

 A machine can be used to run a projector for the audience to view by checking the "Projector view" option.
 This view cannot move cards, and shows no draw/discard piles or hand.
+Again, this machine can separately run an instance of the piece for a performer to use.

 ## Inside the game
 On their turn players can click on any card to move it elsewhere.